pikulet/flask-short/README.md

-# flask-short
+# :test_tube: flask-short :test_tube:
-simple url shortener that actually makes urls longer 😂
+A url shortener that actually makes urls longer 😂 (because of the heroku domain used)

-### Setup
+## :dolphin: Setup

 Install necessary dependencies...